Cells of the Immune System

 - Related diagrams and images

-Histology of Innate Immune Cells
+Innate Immune Cells

 The first line of defence against any invading force is a wall.
 In the case of the human body, the epithelia are the most extensive mechanical barrier against potential pathogens.
 The epithelia being discussed include the skin externally and the continuation of the mucous membranes of the respiratory and digestive systems internally.